atinm/bno055_async/README.md

 **Contributions welcomed!**

 ## Examples

 The `examples/` directory contains complete, runnable examples for both I2C and UART usage.

 ### I2C Example

-This example shows how to initialize and calibrate the BNO055 sensor using I2C on platforms like Arduino Uno:
+This example shows how to initialize and calibrate the BNO055 sensor using I2C:
 - File: `examples/calibrate_i2c.rs`

 ### UART Example